Real Estate Portfolio Value Calculator

 How is total equity calculated in a real estate portfolio?

-Total equity in a real estate portfolio is calculated by subtracting the total outstanding debt across all properties from the total market value of those properties.
-For example, if a portfolio is worth $1,000,000 and has $600,000 in debt, the total equity is $400,000.
-It represents the portion of the portfolio that the investor truly owns outright.
+Total equity is calculated by subtracting the total outstanding debt across all properties from the total market value.
+For example, $1,050,000 total value minus $650,000 total debt equals $400,000 in equity.
+It represents the portion of the portfolio you truly own outright.

 What is Loan-to-Value (LTV) in a real estate portfolio?